ffquintella/puppet-tcpwrappers/README.md

 # tcpwrappers

+This module is a fork form sharumpe/tcpwrappers.
+I decided to make it to allow compatibility with puppet and concat 6.

 This is a tcpwrappers module intended to configure simple allow/deny rules.

 This is provided as-is, YMMV.
 If you're in Vagrant, make sure to include at least an allow for the "sshd" service.